Fisheries Accounting: Integrating Stock Assessment

 3. Guidance Material

-To illustrate the gap between fisheries science outputs and accounting requirements, consider a typical stock assessment result: "B/BMSY = 0.75 with 95% confidence interval of 0.45--1.05".
-This tells the fisheries scientist that the stock is most likely below the level that can produce maximum sustainable yield, but the wide confidence interval means the stock could plausibly be anywhere from severely depleted to slightly above target levels.
-For the accountant, this single result must be translated into a deterministic opening stock value (in tonnes), a sustainable yield estimate (to calculate depletion), and a sustainability classification (for SDG 14.4.1 reporting)--each requiring explicit decisions about how to handle uncertainty.
-The sections below provide a systematic framework for making these translations.
+To illustrate the gap between fisheries science outputs and accounting requirements, consider a typical result: "B/BMSY = 0.75 with 95% confidence interval of 0.45--1.05".
+This tells the fisheries scientist that the stock is most likely below the level that can produce maximum sustainable yield, but the wide confidence interval means the stock could plausibly be anywhere from severely depleted to slightly above target.
+For the accountant, this result must be translated into a deterministic opening stock value (in tonnes), a sustainable yield estimate (to calculate depletion), and a sustainability classification (for SDG 14.4.1 reporting)--each requiring explicit decisions about how to handle uncertainty.

-This section examines stock assessment concepts (Section 3.1), their integration into asset accounts (Section 3.2), compilation procedures linking assessment to accounts (Section 3.3), data transformation and uncertainty propagation (Section 3.4), worked examples (Section 3.5), multi-species and ecosystem considerations (Section 3.6), and alignment with SDG 14.4.1 (Section 3.7).
+This section examines stock assessment concepts (Section 3.1), their integration into asset accounts (Section 3.2), compilation procedures (Section 3.3), a worked example (Section 3.4), multi-species and ecosystem considerations (Section 3.5), uncertainty propagation (Section 3.6), and alignment with SDG 14.4.1 (Section 3.7).

 3.1 Stock Assessment Concepts

 Stock assessment science provides the biological foundation for fisheries accounting.
-This section introduces the key concepts that must be understood before attempting to compile fisheries asset accounts.
 For guidance on how these concepts relate to broader economic frameworks, see TG-1.9 Valuation.

 Biomass and stock structure

 Biomass refers to the total weight of fish in a stock or population.
-Stock assessments typically distinguish between several biomass concepts[5]:
+Stock assessments distinguish between the biomass concepts summarised in Table 3.1.0[4].

 Table 3.1.1: Biomass concept selection for accounting entries